 Weather at different places in Maui

-Places like Makena, Wailea, and some more around the south shore are some of the driest places in Maui.
+Places like Makena, Wailea, and others around the south shore are some of the driest places in Maui.
 They are lively, host thousands of tourists, and are the center of Mauian attractions.
 Another unique place, in that case, is Lahania which stays dry all year round.
-If you are looking for accommodations, you’ll be glad to know that there’s no shortage of it in these areas of Maui.
+If you are looking for accommodations, you’ll be glad to know that there’s no shortage in these areas of Maui.
 From luxurious resorts to cheap stays, these places have accommodations galore.

 If you like dry weather and want to experience the Mauian culture, Makena, Wailea, Kihei, and Kahului are some of the surest places to go.